Summer Orff Schulwerk Teacher Education Course - Level I

 Level I of Orff Schulwerk training provides an introduction to Orff teaching techniques, as well as an understanding of the pedagogical processes of the Orff Schulwerk approach.
 Participants build a collection of immediately usable classroom materials and instructional strategies.
 Musical content emphasizes pentatonic folk songs, speech-based rhythm performance on pitched and nonpitched percussion instruments, structured and creative body movement, solo and ensemble playing on soprano recorder, and improvisation experiences (in music and movement).

 Upon successful completion of the course, participants are awarded a certificate endorsing their achievement in accordance with the guidelines of the American Orff-Schulwerk Association (AOSA).
-Additionally, participants may choose to enroll in the course through the "credit option" and earn 2 or 3 hours of graduate college credit at the University of Nebraska-Lincoln.
+Participants also may choose to earn 2 or 3 hours of graduate college credit by additionally enrolling in MUED 893: Workshop seminar: Orff Schulwerk I.

 Kristine Wolfe teaches K-6 music at Portal Elementary in the Papillion-La Vista School District in Nebraska, where she also directs an after school Orff Honor Ensemble.
 She holds a BM from Iowa State University and a MM from the University of Nebraska Omaha.
 Serving as the Program Chair for the Great Plains Orff Chapter, she is an active member of her local AOSA chapter.
 In her free time, Kristine plays oboe and is also a member of the Twelfth Night Recorder Ensemble..